Sarus crane: Conservation status

-An estimated 15,000–20,000 mature sarus cranes were left in the wild in 2009.
-The most robust of the three subspecies, the Indian population numbers fewer than 10,000.
+As of 2025, the total population of the sarus crane is estimated to be 16,000 mature individuals (range: 15,000 – 17,500).
+The nominate subspecies of South Asia is expected to have the largest population, circa 10,500 individuals, with A. a. sharpii estimated to have only 400 – 600 mature individuals.
+The subspecies A. a. gillae of Australia likely has 3,000 – 5,000 mature individuals.

 Sarus cranes are considered sacred, and the birds are traditionally unharmed.
 In many areas, they are unafraid of humans.
 They used to be found on occasion in Pakistan, but have not been seen there since the late 1980s.
 Estimates of the global population have assumed that, due to expansion of agriculture, the population in 2000 was at best about 10% and at the worst just 2.5% of the numbers that existed in 1850.
 This assumption has been challenged and evidence shows that the population of Sarus cranes increased greatly during and after the Green Revolution in India when a large number of irrigation canals were constructed, which in turn supports both increased breeding and spreading of Sarus cranes.
 Additionally, emerging evidence from both Nepal and India show agriculture to be conducive for Sarus crane breeding contrary to the unsubstantiated assumptions made while suggesting population declines.
 Many farmers in India believe that these cranes damage standing crops, particularly rice, although studies show that direct feeding on rice grains resulted in losses amounting to less than 1% and trampling could account for grain loss around 0.4–15 kg.
 The attitude of farmers tends to be positive in spite of these damages, and this has helped in conserving the species within agricultural areas.
 The role of rice paddies and associated irrigation structures may be particularly important for the birds' conservation, considering that natural wetlands are increasingly threatened by human activity.
 The conversion of wetlands to farmland, and farmland to more urban uses are major causes for habitat loss and long-term population decline.
 Compensating farmers for crop losses has been suggested as a helpful measure, but needs to be implemented judiciously so as not to corrupt and remove existing local traditions of tolerance.
 Farmers in Sarus crane wintering areas in Australia are beginning to use efficient methods to harvest crops, which may lead to lowered food availability.
 Farmers are also transitioning from field crops to perennial and tree crops that have higher returns.
 This may reduce available foraging habitat for cranes, and may increase conflict with farmers in the remaining crop fields.